 Shorelands of Monmouth Beach

-The first real development of this cozy river area began with Hugh J. Hastings, a wealthy NYC newspaper owner and national Republican Party activist, who came to America from Ireland in 1831.
-In 1873, he bought 33 acres in Monmouth Beach for $75,000 — mostly in and around the Shorelands area (then largely vacant shorefront land).
+The first real development of this cozy river area began with Hugh J. Hastings, a very wealthy NYC newspaper owner and national Republican Party activist, who came to America from Ireland in 1831.
+He paid $75,000 for 33 acres in Monmouth Beach in 1873 — mostly in and around Shorelands (then vacant riverfront property).
 After being thrown from a horse drawn carriage while on Broadway in Long Branch, he died in 1883 at age 63.
 Hastings Place was named for him.

 In 1912, George Gale sold the golf course land to the Monmouth Beach Land Company, which began real development.
 In September 1914, the New-York Tribune reported that the sale of “Shorelands by J.W.
 Doolitle” was underway.
 By then only “two bungalows of artistic design” had been built.
 The plan called for bungalows costing $1,500 to $3,500 to be built.